dojo/docs/dojox/image/Lightbox.rst

      <a dojoType="dojox.image.Lightbox" group="grouped" title="bar" href="bar.png">Show Bar</a>
   </div>

 With JavaScript disabled using this method, natural links well be followed, showing the Image directly.
-This will also occur if the user clicks on the link before the `parser <dojo/parser>`_ runs.
+This will also occur if the user clicks on the link before the :ref:`parser <dojo/parser>` runs.

 A Lightbox instance has a .show() method, which tells the shared 'MasterDialog' to show a the image defined by the Lightbox that triggered the event.